wdwzyyg/ptyrad/Notes_of_multiGPU_for_ptychography.md

 ## Current status
 - 2024.09.23: Code runs for python, accelerate with 1 GPU, accelerate with 2 GPUs, but no speed up.
 I'm suspecting it's the `split_batches` not working on my custom `BatchesDataset`.
 Tested til 5AM and confirms it's the `BatchesDataset` and `split_batches` were not set correctly.
 With `IndicesDataset` it's running more correctly, although it's indeed slower than 1 GPU.
 Another issue is the reconstruction is incorrect when run via `accelerate`, turns out it's the Complex probe not handled correctly in PyTorch 2.4 even though it didn't complain.
 Need to use the `torch.view_as_complex` trick to get away with it.
 - 2024.09.24: Clean up the code.
 It's running smoothly locally in jupyter notebook, in cluster via python or accelerate.
 Model saving/loading without any issue.
 Add the `mixed_precision_type` support.
 Tried the `base_precision_type` for fix precision attempt for 'bf16' and 'fp16' but it would get stuck at the backward part.
 No solution yet, fall back to `amp` seems to be the only option.
+- 2024.09.25: Implemented the accelerate enabled mixed precision and make it a CLI argument for simplicity.
+The original grad accumulation implementation seems reasonable with split_batches=True.

 ## multi-GPU speed up table
 - I did quick tests using the full A100 node with tBL-WSe2 dataset